 To explore this hypothesis, a subset of 41 (32.5%) cases containing preliminary histopathologic reports by autopsy pathologists at time of referral were compared to specialist cardiac pathologist reports.
-Overall, there was disagreement in 22 (53.6%) cases within this subcohort (Table 3).
+Overall, there was disagreement in 22 (53.6%) cases (Table 3).
 The nature of the disagreement consisted in general pathologists either (i) failing to correlate histologic features to CPR and subsequently referring such cases for expert opinion on their clinical significance; or (ii) entirely misinterpreting CPR-related injuries as pathologic and referring the case for expert confirmation of a preliminary misdiagnosis.
-Noteworthy, three cases had been referred by forensic or cardiology teams after a report had already been issued by an autopsy pathologist to seek a second, expert opinion due to incongruent clinicopathologic correlations.
+Noteworthy, three cases had been referred by forensic or cardiology teams following assessment by an autopsy pathologist to seek an expert opinion due to incongruent clinicopathologic correlations.
 In 14 (34.1%) cases of SADS, CPR-related histologic features had been initially interpreted by autopsy pathologists as ischaemic myocardial infarction (n = 7; 17%), myocarditis (n = 5; 12.1%), haemorrhage into the conduction system due to viral lower respiratory tract infection (n = 1; 2.4%) or hydropic myocyte change of uncertain significance (n = 1; 2.4%) (Table 3).
-Similarly, in 5 (12.1%) cases of sudden death from non-cardiac causes with morphologically normal hearts, CPR-related injuries were also interpreted as pathologic by referring pathologists, introducing uncertainty in the formulation of cause of death (Table 3).
+Similarly, in 5 (12.1%) cases of sudden death from non-cardiac causes with morphologically normal hearts, CPR-related injuries were also initially interpreted as pathologic, introducing uncertainty in the formulation of cause of death (Table 3).
 In addition, injury patterns associated with CPR obscured diagnostic morphologic features of arrhythmogenic cardiomyopathy (ACM; n =1) and obesity cardiomyopathy (n = 1) (Table 3).
-Finally, accurate diagnosis of SADS, ACM, and obesity cardiomyopathy cases (n = 16; 39%) facilitated by the identification of iatrogenic CPR-related histologic findings prompted further action by clinical teams in terms of cardiology assessment and genetics testing of family members.
+Finally, accurate diagnosis of SADS, ACM, and obesity cardiomyopathy cases (n = 16; 39%) facilitated by the identification of iatrogenic CPR-related histologic findings prompted further action in terms of cardiology assessment and genetics testing of family members.

 Discussion

-In this study including a large cohort of sudden death cases referred to a national cardiac pathology service, we describe various macroscopic and microscopic patterns of CPR-related injury at post-mortem examination of the heart and their relationship to survival time following resuscitation.
-In addition, CPR-related injuries, more often observed in morphologically normal hearts, misled referring pathologists to suspect of common cardiac pathologies such as ischaemic heart disease and myocarditis in most referred cases.
+In this study including a large contemporary cohort of sudden death cases referred to a national cardiac pathology service, we describe various macroscopic and microscopic patterns of CPR-related injury at post-mortem examination of the heart and their relationship to survival time following resuscitation.
+In addition, we show that CPR-related injuries, more often observed in morphologically normal hearts, misled referring pathologists to suspect of common cardiac pathologies such as ischaemic heart disease and myocarditis in most referred cases.
 More importantly, accurate identification of CPR-related morphologic features by expert cardiac pathology examination was translated in improved diagnosis of SADS and prompted referral for cardiological assessment of family members.